-The grants receivable at December 31, 2022 are the result of grants of \$461,474 and \$62,368 obtained from the Alaska Energy Authority (AEA).
-The grant projects are to design a hydroelectric dam at Water Supply Creek near Hoonah and to perform a reconnaissance study for a hydroelectric dam proposed at Jenny Creek near Kake.
-The receivables relate to submission of expenses under the grant agreements.
-The Cooperative anticipates it will have a cost of \$85,000 on these projects that will not be reimbursed by AEA.
+The grants receivable at December 31, 2024 and 2023 are the result of grants of \$461,474 and \$62,368 obtained from the Alaska Energy Authority (AEA).
+The AEA grant projects are to design a hydroelectric dam at Water Supply Creek near Hoonah and to perform a reconnaissance study for a hydroelectric dam proposed at Jenny Creek near Kake.
+The Cooperative anticipates it will have a cost of \$85,000 on the AEA projects that will not be reimbursed by AEA with approximately \$73,000 incurred through December 31, 2024.